delta-io/delta-sharing/PROTOCOL.md

 Response Header | Content-Type: application/json; charset=utf-8
 Response Body | <pre>{<br>  "items": [<br>    {<br>      "name": string<br>    }<br>  ],<br>  "nextPageToken": string,<br>}</pre>

+Note: the "items" field may be an empty array or missing when no results are found.

 Example:

 ```